strawberry/tearoom/README.md

 ##Working with Tea Room
 * All of the main EmberJS code is stored under the app folder.
 * All styles go into the styles folder inside app and are then linked to inside the index.html.
+* All assets go in the public folder
+* After an Ember Build the dist folder will be populated with the app ready to be distributed.

 ##Todo list
 * Style application